sava-f/object_detection_demo_flow/README.md

 Log into opecv machine:
         - ssh opencv@10.81.1.118  psw: opencv

-run the conda:
+source conda environment:
         - su_conda
 activate the proper environment
         - conda activate ssd
 ### Data-set organization
 Images are in 1920X1080 format.
 The annotation is made using: http://www.robots.ox.ac.uk/~vgg/software/via/.
 The output is in Json format.
 Since for training we need xml format we have scripts for handling the conversion.
 Refer to section Data Conversion.
-The class to be detected are:
+The class to detect are:
 -right hole -left side -right side -center

 Dataset is organized in the following way: